Pipeline and Hazardous Materials Safety Administration (PHMSA); DOT.

-This notice announces that the public meeting of the Technical Pipeline Safety Standards Committee, also known as the Gas Pipeline Advisory Committee (GPAC), scheduled for December 7-8, 2016, has been rescheduled for January 11-12, 2017.
-Notice of the original meeting appeared in the Federal Register on November 22, 2016, (81 FR 83795).
+This notice announces a virtual public meeting of the Technical Pipeline Safety Standards Committee, also known as the Gas Pipeline Advisory Committee (GPAC), to discuss the Gas Pipeline Regulatory Reform notice of proposed rulemaking (NPRM).

 Start Further Info

 E-Gov Web: https://www.regulations.gov.
 This site allows the public to enter comments on any Federal Register notice issued by any agency.
 Follow the online instructions for submitting comments.

 Mail: Docket Management Facility, U.S. Department of Transportation, 1200 New Jersey Avenue SE, West Building: Room W12-140, Washington, DC 20590-0001.

 Hand Delivery: U.S. Department of Transportation, 1200 New Jersey Avenue SE, West Building: Room W12-140, Washington, DC 20590-0001, between 9:00 a.m. and 5:00 p.m.
 ET Monday through Friday, except federal holidays.

 Instructions: Identify Docket No. PHMSA-2016-0136 at the beginning of your comments.
 If you submit your comments by mail, submit two copies.
 Internet users may submit comments at https://www.regulations.gov.
 If you would like confirmation that PHMSA received your comments, please include a self-addressed stamped postcard that is labeled “Comments on PHMSA-2016-0136.”
 The docket clerk will date stamp the postcard prior to returning it to you via the U.S. mail.